-Tattoos can be of anything, but choosing a meaningful design will ensure you have no regrets.
+Tattoos for men can be of anything, but choosing a meaningful design will ensure you have no regrets.
 Those who are devoted to their faith and want to honor their relationship with God can do this with body art that involves religious imagery.
 One of the most popular choices is of Jesus Christ because he is, to many, a symbol of unconditional love and sacrifice.
 Your piece could include several images, including Jesus and a lamb, the Virgin Mary, quotes and Bible verses, and a cross.
 Each design is open to interpretation, letting the wearer express themselves.
 Your inking could bring you comfort, give you hope, and remind you to focus on being a good and kind person.
 Below are some of the best Jesus tattoos to inspire your next design.

 1. Jesus Arm Tattoo